-Savings realized due to reduced subscriber acquisition costs
+Savings realized due to reduced subscriber acquisition

-About KRW 379.2 billion
+About KRW 379.2 hillion

 The overheated competition from the mobile number portability system has led to accelerated subscriber churn and long-term customer churn, which may have a negative impact on SK Telecom's profit structure.
-Following the introduction of the Mobile Device Distribution Improvement Act, the size of the wasteful mobile number portability market decreased and stabilization centered on handset upgrades became the trend.
+Following the introduction of the Handset Distribution Act, the size of the wasteful mobile number portability market decreased and stabilization centered on handset upgrades became the trend.

 SK Telecom has escaped the constraints of the competition to win new subscribers with wasteful subsidies and it is changing the marketing paradigm in the mid- to long-term to be oriented toward core product and service competition.
 In addition, by sustaining the handset upgrade-centered trend it has maintained cost effective market operations.
 Market operations focused on handset upgrades contributes to improved customer loyalty in the mid- to long-term and helps to prevent customer churn, which is expected to help maintain a stable customer base and qualitative improvements.
-Henceforth, a stable subscriber base will also play a pivotal role in the successful growth of new businesses such as the Lifestyle Enhancement Platform.

-As a result of such efforts, SK Telecom's performance demonstrates a high level of customer retention.
+Henceforth, a stable subscriber base will also play a pivotal role in the successful growth of new businesses such as the Lifestyle Enhancement Platform mance demonstrates a high level of customer retention.
 In terms of the churn rate, a key indicator, the total monthly average churn rate declined 0.5% compared to last year to 1.5%, the lowest churn rate recorded since 2004.
-SK Telecom's marketing costs for new subscriber acquisition in 2015 was at the level of KRW 1.1708 trillion, according to the acquisition fee, and the acquisition cost per new subscriber was KRW 244,000.
+SK Telecom's marketing costs for new subscriber acquisition in 2015 was at the level of KRW 1.1708 trillion. according to the acquisition fee, and the acquisition cost per new subscriber was KRW 244.000.
 In 2015, the 0.5% decline in the monthly churn rate can be converted to more than 1.55 million customers retained, and this can be converted into a reduction of approximately KRW 379.2 billion in subscriber retention costs.